twigbio/liminal-orm/README.md

 # [Liminal ORM](#liminal-orm)

-Liminal ORM<sup>1</sup> is a Python package that builds on top of [Benchling](https://www.benchling.com/)'s LIMS<sup>2</sup> platform to keep your Benchling schemas and downstream code dependencies in sync.
-Liminal provides an ORM framework using [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) that allows you to define all your Benchling schemas in code.
-This creates a single source of truth that Benchling managers can use to keep multiple tenants in sync.
-This enables a code-first approach for managing Benchling tenants and accessing Benchling data.
-With the schemas defined in code, you can now take advantage of the additional capabilities that the Liminal toolkit provides.
+Liminal ORM<sup>1</sup> is an open-source Python package that builds on [Benchling's](https://www.benchling.com/) LIMS<sup>2</sup> platform and provides a simple framework to keep your upstream Benchling schemas and downstream dependencies in sync.
+Liminal provides an ORM framework using [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) along with a schema migration service inspired by [Alembic](https://alembic.sqlalchemy.org/en/latest/).
+This allows you to define your Benchling schemas in code and create a *single source of truth* that synchronizes with your upstream Benchling tenant(s) and downstream dependencies.
+Through one line CLI commands, Liminal enables a code-first approach for managing Benchling tenants and accessing Benchling data.
+With the schemas defined in code, you can also take advantage of the additional capabilities that the Liminal toolkit provides.
 This includes:

-- The ability to run migrations to your Benchling tenant(s) through an easy to use CLI<sup>3</sup>.
+- The ability to run migrations to your Benchling tenant(s) through an easy to use CLI.
 - One source of truth defined in code for your Benchling schema model that your many Benchling tenants can stay in sync with.
 - Easy to implement validation rules to reflect business logic for all of your Benchling entities.
 - Strongly typed queries for all your Benchling entities.
 - CI/CD integration with GitHub Actions to ensure that your Benchling schemas and code are always in sync.
-- And more!
+- And more based on community contributions/feedback :)

 Benchling is an industry standard cloud platform for life sciences R&D. Liminal builds on top of Benchling's platform and assumes that you already have a Benchling tenant set up and have (or have access to) an admin user account.
 If not, learn more about getting started with Benchling [here](https://www.benchling.com/explore-benchling)!

-For a full and in-depth overview of Liminal, please refer to our [full documentation](https://dynotx.github.io/liminal-orm/).
-Below is a [quickstart guide](#getting-started) to get you Liminal set up in your project.
+If you are a Benchling user, try out Liminal by following the [quickstart guide](./getting-started/prerequisites.md)!
 Reach out in the [Discussions](https://github.com/dynotx/liminal-orm/discussions) forum with any questions or to simply introduce yourself!
-If you run into any issues, during setup or usage, don't hesitate to post in [Issues](https://github.com/dynotx/liminal-orm/issues) or reach out directly at <opensource@dynotx.com>.
+If there is something blocking you from using Liminal or you're having trouble setting Liminal up, please share in [Issues](https://github.com/dynotx/liminal-orm/issues) or reach out directly (contact information below).
 You can expect responses within 48 hours :)

+Nirmit Damania is the creator and current maintainer of Liminal (I post Liminal updates to [Discussions](https://github.com/dynotx/liminal-orm/discussions) and my [LinkedIn](https://www.linkedin.com/in/nirmit-damania/)).
+Most importantly, **you** have the ability to influence the future of Liminal!
+Any feedback, positive or negative, is highly encouraged and will be used to steer the direction of Liminal.
+Refer to the [Contributing guide](https://github.com/dynotx/liminal-orm/blob/main/CONTRIBUTING.md) to learn more about how you can contribute to Liminal.

 ⭐️ Leave a star on the repo to spread the word!
+If you or your organization use Liminal, please consider adding yourself or your organization to the [Users](https://github.com/dynotx/liminal-orm/blob/main/USERS.md) list.

 <img width="793" alt="liminal_simple_graph" src="https://github.com/user-attachments/assets/52e32cd0-3407-49f5-b100-5763bee3830c">